Course Overview

 Project (30%)

-This will be a data science task using the techniques you learn from the regression theory half of the course.
+• This will be a data science task using the techniques you learn from the “regression theory” part of the course.

-This follows on from the previous task using the techniques you learn from the machine learning half of the course.
+• This will follow on from the previous task, but you will use the techniques you learn in the “machine learning” part of the course.

 Due dates